Sankalp-Pattanayak/Text-Summarizer/README.md

   where, langchain is the environment name.

 - **Step 3**

-  Next for activating the environment change your directory

-      cd venv/Scripts

-- **Step 4**

   Write activate and hit enter it will activate your environment

       activate

-Video reference for creating a virtual environment [link](https://youtu.be/hHAIO7sa29s)

 ## Setup